Understanding Closing Costs as a Seller in Santa Fe

 Typical Closing Costs for Home Sellers in Santa Fe

-One of the most notable expenses when selling your Santa Fe home is the real estate commission.
-This fee is split between your listing agent and the buyer’s agent, compensating them for their work in marketing, negotiating, and handling the complexities of the sale.
+One of the most notable expenses when selling your Santa Fe home is the real estate commission, which typically runs 5% to 6% combined between the listing and buyer's agents.
+This fee compensates them for their work in marketing, negotiating, and handling the complexities of the sale.

 Some sellers consider selling their property without an agent to avoid this cost, although taking this route can often backfire.
-Your real estate agent brings to the table vast expertise in pricing strategies, marketing exposure, and negotiations, all of which contribute to a smoother and more profitable sale.
-Plus, homes sold with an agent tend to sell faster and at higher prices than those sold by the owner, often offsetting the commission cost.
+Your real estate agent brings vast expertise in pricing strategy, marketing exposure, and negotiation, all of which contribute to a smoother and more profitable sale.
+Homes sold with an agent tend to sell faster and at higher prices than those sold by the owner, often offsetting the commission cost.

 Title insurance is another essential expense for home sellers in Santa Fe.
 This one-time cost protects both the buyer and lender from potential ownership disputes, as it ensures that the property title is free from any claims, liens, or ownership disputes.
-In most cases, the seller is responsible for purchasing the buyer’s title insurance policy, which guarantees a clear and marketable title.
+By local custom in New Mexico, the seller typically purchases the buyer's Owner's Title Insurance policy, while the buyer separately purchases their own Lender's Title Insurance policy.

 Your title company will conduct a title search to verify that there are no outstanding liens, claims, or disputes against the property.
 If any issues arise, they must be resolved before closing.